opnsense/tools/README.md

 -----------------------

 Package sets ready for web server deployment are automatically generated and modified by ports, plugins and core setps.
+The build automatically caches temporary build dependencies to avoid spurious rebuilds.
+These packages are later discarded to provide a slim runtime set only.

 If signing keys are available, the packages set will be signed twice, first embedded into repository metadata (inside) and